Prasundas99/To-Do-List/README.md

 # To-Do-List
-A todo app, with live weather update integration
+A basic todo app, with live weather update integration.

 This App is still under Development